 As a result of several disadvantages, users are shifting to a much more robust platform- MS Outlook.
 The features offered by this platform are unmatched by any other.
 Despite communication being their primary function, Opera Mail and Outlook are two distinct email clients.
 Opera uses MBOX files, while Outlook uses PST format to store their user’s valuable data.
 The transfer process is impossible without a direct Opera mail converter software since Opera doesn’t support other email applications.

-In order to migrate the mailbox data from Opera to Outlook, first, you need to find the exact location of Eudora’s source database file.
+To migrate the mailbox data from Opera to Outlook, first, you need to find the exact location of Opera’s source database file.
 Typically, the data is stored in a single database file with MBS as the file extension.
 MBS is a variant of the MBOX file format.
 If you are using Opera v15 on a Windows 7 platform, you can locate the database file at the given location:

 “C:\Users\name of the machine\AppData\Local\Opera\Opera\Mail”

-Once you have located the source database file, you can use a reliable MBOX to PST converter tool to convert the file in Outlook supported format.
+Once you have found the source database file, you can use a reliable MBOX Opera mail converter tool to convert the file into Outlook’s supported format.
 In this regard, we have highlighted the working of an efficient third-party software Kernel for MBOX to PST Converter.
 Here is how it works:

 Opera Mail relies on MBOX file format while Outlook on PST keeps a store of all the data.
 Due to the incompatibility of Opera with other email platforms, there are no manual methods capable of making a batch of MBOX files from Opera Mail to Outlook PST.
 The only risk-free solution is to make the most of the Opera mail converter, which will directly complete the transfer process.